LDMX-Software/pflib/tool/README.md

 #### uHal Config Files
 uHal needs to load a set of XML files defining the IP-bus mapping.
-You can support this by either running pftool from within the uhal directory or by providing the full path to that directory in the `IPBUS_MAP_PATH` environment variable.
+You can support this by either running pftool from within the uhal directory or by providing the full path to that directory using the `ipbus_map_path` parameter in the RC file.

 #### Exiting
 You can leave the tool at anytime by pressing ctrl+C.